samaradel/www_threefold/specs/community_structure.md

 - Coders
     - link to their github repo and als product/repo's they work on
     - why do they like threefold

+- Guardians (is only for later)
+    - first we need to have X guardians